shaptrshi/ERP/README.md

 # ERP

-Its and Enterprise resource planning website for product , shipping and customer management based on "REACTJS + Vite"
+Its a Enterprise resource planning website for product , shipping and customer management based on "REACTJS + Vite"

 Technologies used : HTML,CSS,JAVASCRIPT,VITE+REACTJS, REACT ROUTER.